Different approaches to addressing and communicating climate change

 Example 1: Greta Thunberg

-An extremely interesting example is that of popularly known climate activists Greta Thunberg.
+An interesting example is that of climate activists Greta Thunberg.
 Thunberg, who in 2018 at the age of 15 started a school strike for climate.
 In the talk below, from November 2018, she does not shy away from framing climate change in catastrophic terms, while also mentioning scientific phenomena and cites relevant data to build her arguments.

 Example 2: Judith Black